modehnal/GNOMETerminalAutomation/article/presentation_article.md

     From the example you can see that the `'gnome-terminal'` application was saved to the `'context.terminal'` variable.
 The method called was executed on `'context.sandbox'` which is `'get_application'`.
 This is required so that `sandbox` can keep the track of all applications defined so that it can do a proper cleanup after the suite ends.

     You can also see the parameters.
 All of them have their usage to properly identify the desktop file and its presence in Atspi tree.
-There are some minor debug prints on wrong usage to help new users identify issues for example when you would not define the `desktop_file_name` for `gnome-terminal` you would get following output prompting the user to specify the `.desktop` file since from the data provided we were not able to decide what the user wanted to use.
+There are some minor debug prints on wrong usage to help new users identify issues.
+For example when you would not define the `desktop_file_name` for `gnome-terminal` you would get following output prompting the user to specify the `.desktop` file since from the data provided we were not able to decide what the user wanted to use.

     ```console
     Environment error: before_all: More than one .desktop file found: